-Across their learning, children have many opportunities to develop their leadership skills.
-Some children like to take this one step further and take on leadership roles outside their classrooms.
+Across different areas of the curriculum, our children have many opportunities to develop their leadership skills.
+Some children like to take this one step further and take on leadership roles outside of their classrooms.
 This is an opportunity to demonstrate Tidemill’s attitudes of a learner, influence practice within Tidemill and be an excellent role model for the rest of the school.
 Our leaders ensure Tidemill continues being a great place to learn.

 At Tidemill, we have a group of children from across Key Stage 1 and Key Stage 2 who form our school council.
 Each year, two children from every year group are elected by their peers to represent and be the voice of their class.
 Following this, the council will meet weekly to discuss and plan matters of interest in a meaningful way in which pupils can voice their opinions and have their views taken into account in decisions which impact them and their peers.
 Through the school council, we feel this is an important and useful way for us to provide leadership and development opportunities for our pupils.